1 Collect pothole evidence

 It's worth noting that if you try and make a claim before collecting photographic evidence of the pothole, you may find it difficult to get pothole compensation if the council has since repaired the pothole.

 If you're a cyclist looking to claim for property damage or personal injury caused by a pothole in the road, you should go through the same process as other road users.

 If you're pursuing a claim for personal injury or damage to your bike, it's vital you collect photographic evidence of the damage caused and the pothole in the road.

 All councils allow you to report potholes via their websites.
 When you make a report, include all the supporting evidence you can.

 To find out which council maintains the road, you can enter the road name, town or postcode on the Directgov website.

-Alternatively, the Cyclists’ Touring Club (CTC), a national cycling charity, has a website called Fill That Hole you could use to report a pothole.
+Alternatively, Cycling UK, a national cycling charity, has a website called Fill That Hole you could use to report a pothole.